mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 Unleashing the powers of the subconscious mind risks damaging the conscious mind and the personality.
-Even the most seasoned psion is dealing with forces that can have a profound effect on one’s character and mental outlook.
-At its most basic level, Psionic Trauma is a weakening of the mind to deal with the powers being consciously channelled; as it grows, Psionic Trauma leads to a weakening of the mind’s immune system, exposing the psion to the risk of mental illness and psychosis.
+Even the most seasoned psion is dealing with forces that can have a profound effect on one's character and mental outlook.
+At its most basic level, Psionic Trauma is a weakening of the mind to deal with the powers being consciously channelled; as it grows, Psionic Trauma leads to a weakening of the mind's immune system, exposing the psion to the risk of mental illness and psychosis.

 Mental Instability